ExpressionEngine/ExpressionEngine-User-Guide/source/installation/installation.rst

 (or grab a copy of the free, feature-limited `ExpressionEngine Core
 <https://store.ellislab.com/#ee-core>`__), and unzip the files to a
 folder on your computer.
-Then use your favorite FTP client to upload the files to a publicly-accessible folder on your server.
+Then use your favorite FTP client to upload the files to a publicly-accessible directory on your server.

 3. Set File Permissions